YoshiyukiKono/CarND/project-3/writeup.md

 * Transformation from RGB to Gray-scale in the model to reduce the dimension  for calculation improvement

-In my observation, histogram equalization contributed significantly.When applying the transformation to the left and right angle images only, I got the best result.
+In my observation, histogram equalization contributed significantly.
+When applying the transformation to the left and right angle images only, I got the best result.

 The sample images are below.